dogweather/forkful/content/en/vba/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string in VBA involves stripping out instances of single (`'`) or double (`"`) quotation marks that may encapsulate or be embedded within the string.
-This operation is essential for data sanitation, ensuring strings are correctly formatted for database queries, JSON parsing, or simply for aesthetic or consistency reasons within an application's interface.

 ## How to:
 In VBA, there are multiple approaches to removing quotes from a string.
 Here's a straightforward example using the `Replace` function, which searches for a specific substring (in this case, a quote) within a string and replaces it with another substring (an empty string if removing).

 ```basic